Coronavirus (COVID-19) Update on City of Windsor Services

 Charging of late fees is suspended until further notice.

-See complete summary of what is closed and what remains open
+- See summary of what is currently open and closed in parks and recreational areas.

 Existing applications will continue to be processed.
 No pre-consultation or other meetings will be held.
 Service times may be reduced.